 Bruises can be caused by many things.
 Elderly people are more susceptible to bruising due to medications, thinning skin, diseases, and injuries.

 While not all bruising is caused by abuse or neglect, if your loved one lives in a nursing home and has continual unexplained bruises, it’s a cause for concern – especially if they aren’t able to tell you how they got them.

-Here are some signs your loved one may be getting bruises due to abuse or neglect.
+Here are some signs your loved one may be getting bruises as a result of abuse or neglect: